 Your starting point should be an overall picture of the potential risks in your workplace before you carry out a COSHH assessment.

-How to carry out a COSHH assessment
+1. Carry out a COSHH assessment

 A COSHH assessment will identify: